itom-project/plugins/IDSuEye/docs/IDSuEyeCamera.rst

 * itom setup 2.0.0: This plugin has been compiled using the uEye SDK 4.61
 * itom setup 2.1.0: This plugin has been compiled using the uEye SDK 4.61
+* itom setup > 2.1.0: This plugin has been compiled using the uEye SDK 4.80